 Visit LastPass' User Manual webpage for more information.

 What makes it safer?

 LastPass uses the same encryption algorithm that the U.S. Government uses for top-secret data.
-Your encrypted data is meaningless to LastPass and to everyone else without the decryption key (your emails and Master Password combinations).
+Your encrypted data is unreadable to LastPass and to everyone else without the Master Password.

 For more information on LastPass' architecture, check out this security white paper.

 But Wait, There's More!